SESYNC-ci/sesync-ci.github.io/_posts/2017-12-18-monthly-maintenance-window.md

 ---
-title: When are the SESYNC maintenance windows?
+title: When are the server maintenance windows?
 category: faq
 tags:
 - maintenance-window